 The Local Authority Wants Proof.
-Most Parents Don't Know What to Show Them.
+Most Parents Don't Know What's Enough.

 You've been home educating for months.
 Your child is thriving — reading voraciously, building projects, exploring subjects that school never touched.
 Then the letter arrives.
 The Local Authority wants to know what education you're providing.
 They've phrased it politely, but the implication is clear: prove it, or we escalate.